zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   cross RTP sessions.

-Source:
-: Term that ought not be used alone.
-An RTP
-  Source, as identified by its SSRC, is the source of a single Media Stream; a Media Source can be the source of mutiple Media Streams.

-SSRC:
-: A 32-bit unsigned integer used as identifier for a RTP Source.

-CSRC:
-: Contributing Source, A SSRC identifier used in a context, like the RTP headers CSRC list, where it is clear that the Media Source is not the source of the media stream, instead only a contributor to the Media Stream.

 Signalling:
 : The process of configuring endpoints to participate in one or more RTP sessions.

 ## Subjects Out of Scope